natthasath/docker-kong-konga/README.md

 # 🎉 Docker Kong Konga

-Kong is a scalable, open source API Platform (also known as an API Gateway or API Middleware).
-Kong was originally built by Kong Inc. (formerly known as Mashape) to secure, manage, and extend over 15,000 Microservices for its API Marketplace, which generates billions of requests per month.
+Kong and Konga are open-source tools for managing and monitoring APIs.
+Kong is an API gateway that provides security and management features, Konga is a web-based GUI for managing Kong.

 ![version](https://img.shields.io/badge/version-1.0-blue)
 ![rating](https://img.shields.io/badge/rating-★★★★★-yellow)